 3. Public Offering Price.
-The Underwriters agree to make a bona fide public offering of the Bonds at a price not in excess of the initial offering price or prices or yields not less than the yields set forth in Exhibit A. It shall be a condition to the obligation of the City to sell and deliver the Bonds to the Underwriters, and to the obligation of the Underwriters to purchase and to pay for the Bonds, that the entire principal amount of the Bonds to be sold pursuant to Section 1 hereof shall be sold and delivered to, and purchased and paid for by the Underwriters at the Closing (hereinafter defined).
-Subsequent to such initial public offering, the Underwriters reserve the right to change such initial public offering prices as the Underwriters deem necessary or desirable, in their sole discretion, in connection with the marketing of the Bonds, and may offer and sell the Bonds to certain dealers, unit investment trusts and money market funds, certain of which may be sponsored or managed by one or more of the Underwriters at prices lower than the public offering prices or yields greater than the yields set forth therein.
+The Underwriters agree to make a bona fide public offering of the Bonds at a price not in excess of the initial offering price or prices or yields not less than the yields set forth in Exhibit A. It shall be a condition to the obligation of the City to sell and deliver the Bonds to the Underwriters, and to the obligation of the Underwriters to purchase and to pay for the Bonds, that the entire principal amount of the Bonds to be sold pursuant to Section 1 hereof shall be sold and delivered to, and purchased and paid for by the Underwriters reserve the right to change such initial public offering prices as the Underwriters deem necessary or desirable, in their sole discretion, in connection with the marketing of the Bonds, and may offer and sell the Bonds to certain dealers, unit investment trusts and money market funds, certain of which may be sponsored or managed by one or more of the Underwriters at prices lower than the public offering prices or yields greater than the yields set forth therein.

 4. The Official Statement.
 The City ratifies and consents to the distribution and use by the Underwriters, prior to the date hereof, of the Preliminary Official Statement of the City dated September 25, 2015 relating to the Bonds, as supplemented by Supplement No. 1 dated October 7, 2015 to the Preliminary Official Statement dated September 25, 2015 (collectively, the "Preliminary Official Statement").
-For purposes of Rule 15c2-12 ("Rule 15c2-12") of the Securities and Exchange Commission (the "SEC) under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Preliminary Official Statement is "deemed finar by the City as of its date except for the omission of such information as is permitted by Rule 15c2-12.
-As soon as practicable, but not more than seven (7) business days after the City's acceptance hereof, and in any event not later than two (2) business days before the Closing Date (as hereinafter defined), the City shall deliver, or cause to be delivered, to the Representative six copies of the Official Statement, signed on behalf of the City by its Chief Financial Officer, and the Official Statement so delivered shall be "finar for purposes of Rule 15c2-12.
+For purposes of Rule 15c2-12 ("Rule 15c2-12") of the Securities and Exchange Commission (the "SEC") under the Securities Exchange Act of 1934, as amended (the "Exchange Act"), the Preliminary Official Statement is "deemed final" by the City as of its date except for the omission of such information as is permitted by Rule 15c2-12.
+As soon as practicable, but not more than seven (7) business days after the City's acceptance hercof, and in any event not later than two (2) business days before the Closing Date (as hereinafter defined), the City shall deliver, or cause to be delivered, to the Representative six copies of the Official Statement, signed on behalf of the City by its Chief Financial Officer, and the Official Statement so delivered shall be "final" for purposes of Rule 15c2-12.
 The Official Statement shall be in substantially the same form as the Preliminary Official Statement and, other than information previously permitted to have been omitted by Rule 15c2-12 and information which the City is required to include to comply with rules of the SEC, the City shall only make such other additions, deletions and revisions in the Official Statement which are mutually agreed upon by the City and the Representative.
 The City hereby agrees to deliver to the Underwriters an electronic copy of the Official Statement in a form that permits the Underwriters to satisfy their obligations under the rules and regulations of the Municipal Securities Rulemaking Board (the "MSRB") and the SEC.
-The City shall provide, or cause to be provided, at its expense, to the Underwriters as soon as practicable, but not more than seven (7) business days after the City's acceptance of this Agreement and in time which, in the Representative's opinion, is sufficient to accompany any confirmation that requests payment from any customer, copies of the Official Statement in such quantity which, in the known to the City shall occur which would cause any statement of a material fact contained in the Official Statement to be materially incorrect or materially incomplete, the City will promptly notify the Representative in writing of the circumstances and details of such event.
-If, as a result of such event, it is necessary, in the joint opinion of the City and the Representative, to amend or supplement the Official Statement by stating or restating any material fact necessary in order to make the statements made therein, in light of the circumstances under which they were made, not misleading, the City will forthwith prepare and furnish to the Underwriters a reasonable number of copies of an amendment of or a supplement to such Official Statement in form and substance satisfactory to the City and the Representative, at the City's sole cost and expense, which will so amend or supplement such Official Statement so that, as amended or supplemented, the Official Statement will not contain any untrue statement of a material fact or omit to state any material fact necessary in order to make the statements under which they were made, not misleading.
-For purposes of this Agreement, the term "end of the underwriting period" shall be the later of the date of Closing or the date on which an Underwriter no longer retains an unsold balance of the Bonds for sale to the public.
+The City shall provide, or cause to be provided, at its expense, to the Underwriters as soon as practicable, but not more than seven (7) business days after the City's acceptance of this Agreement and in time which, in the Representative's opinion, is sufficient to accompany any confirmation that requests payment from any customer, copies of the Official Statement in such quantity which, in the